Education, Special - Associate in Arts (690)

 - An advanced course in essay writing with emphasis on formal research, ENG 103 serves to develop a proficiency in the collection and selection of data as applied to the completion of a formal research paper.
 In addition, students receive instruction in logic and reasoning, including the fundamentals of argumentative and persuasive writing.
 Prerequisite: A grade of C or higher in ENG 101 or its equivalent or consent of instructor.
 3 Semester hour(s) Illinois Articulation Initiative (IAI): C1 901R Lecture/Lab Hours: 3 lec/week

-- This course is a continuation of MAT 110 - Mathematics for Elementary Teachers I. Topics include: real numbers, introductory probability and statistics, geometry measurement, coordinate geometry and transformations.
+- This course is a continuation of MAT 110.
+Topics include algebraic thinking, introductory probability and statistics, geometry, measurement, coordinate geometry and transformations.
 Prerequisite: MAT 110 with a grade of C or higher.
 3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 903 Lecture/Lab Hours: 2 lec, 2 lab/week

 - Students will examine American constitutional foundations and democratic values, explore the role of public opinion and the character of the political process, and understand the role of the media and interest groups in policy-making.
 Students will gain an understanding of how the major branches of the federal government work, and improve skills in evaluating and analyzing current public policy issues.
 3 Semester hour(s) Illinois Articulation Initiative (IAI): S5 900 Lecture/Lab Hours: 3 lec/week